 – Absolute prohibition of the kidnapping of aboriginal children by the A.P.B., whether to hire them out as slaves, place them in “missions,” jails or “correction” homes.

-– Full right of the aborigines to develop native culture.
+– Full right of the Aborigines to develop native culture.
 Right to establish their own schools, train their own teachers, for the children of the aborigines and half-castes (sic).
 The Australian Government to make available sums of money for such purposes, to be paid into and controlled by committees comprised solely of aborigines and half-castes (sic).

 – The handing over to the Aborigines of large tracts of watered and fertile country, with towns, seaports, railways, roads, etc., to become one or more independent Aboriginal states or republics.
-The handing back to the Aborigines of all Central, Northern, and North West Australia to enable the aborigines to develop their native pursuits.
+The handing back to the Aborigines of all Central, Northern, and North West Australia to enable the Aborigines to develop their native pursuits.
 These Aboriginal republics to be independent of Australian or other foreign powers.
 To have the right to make treaties with foreign powers, including Australia, establish their own army, governments, industries, and in every way be independent of imperialism.

 The rise of Stalin in Russia signaled not only the defeat of the revolution there, but also saw the Communist Parties globally, including the CPA, increasingly become slaves to the Russian foreign policy of the day.
-Yet for all the mistakes that this lead the CPA fo make, for many years it was the organisation that brought together many of Australia’s industrial and political radicals, both black and white.
+Yet for all the mistakes that this lead the CPA to make, for many years it was the organisation that brought together many of Australia’s industrial and political radicals, both black and white.

 Militant unionism and Aboriginal struggle

 Alongside the CPA’s theoretical positions and its platform went active support for Aboriginal resistance.
 This support was not just something for party members, but was to be encouraged in workers everywhere.
 The early work of the CPA led to a proud tradition of mass working class participation in Aboriginal struggles.